PhilipQuirke/verified_transformers/mixed_model.md

 ## New Terminology
 TThe Add/SUB/NEG categorisation led us to change the Paper 1 sub-task abbreviations to give a coherent naming convention across the 3 question classes.
 The new sub-task abbreviations are:

 ![Hypo2_A2_Terms](./assets/Hypothesis2_Terminology.png?raw=true "Hypothesis 2 Terminology")

+Note that the SS (Sums to 9) task is used by the 99%-accurate 1-layer addition model algorithm.
+This mixed model does not use SS.
+It replaces SS with the 100% accurate ST (TriCase) task.

 TODO: In Paper 2, for consistency, update the text and all diagrams to this new terminology.